Testing: Is the 20-minute test that necessary?

 I already wanted to just do a little post on something I've been thinking about for a while, and then after I came across a social media post by another athlete I felt I really had to put the pen to paper and write down my thoughts.
 For cycling in particular you often hear about performance testing throughout the season, using the 20 minute FTP test, or 8 minute test, or doing the Andrew Coogan's Power Profile test (5s-5min power).
 Recently, I also came across another performance test done by the UCI to help identify potential pro-level cyclists who don't live in countries that have the funding to have national/provincial cycling programs.
 Essentially, their test is very similar to the Coogan power profile, it's just two 6sec efforts (in case you mess up the first one), 1 30 second test, followed by a 4 minute "endurance" test (I'll come back to this in a little bit).
 You also hear about doing test sets in swimming, and to some degree in running - although when I was distance running only I never actually called it a "test set" that seems to be a term that the triathlon community has coined.
 Basically the point of doing these mini tests is to track your progress over time or in the UCI test's case to identify future talent.
 I'm going to focus this post more on the tracking improvement piece of testing.
 So if an athlete does a 20 minute FTP test in January and achieves 5.5W/kg, and in April achieves 5.6 then in theory they have improved.
 You'll notice by the way that I referred to the FTP result in W/kg.
 Reason being if the athlete weighed 70kg and put out 385W for the 20 minutes (5.5), and then in April weighed 69kg and scored the same 385W (5.6) then despite the wattage being the same they are putting out more power relative to their weight and therefore have improved.
 Conversely, to go to other way, if the Athlete did the 385W at 70kg in mid-season form, then in the offseason started hammering the Christmas cookies, weighed in at 80kg and put out 400W for the 20 minutes, while they may want to think that Christmas Cookies are definitely the fuel of champions, really they put out 5W/kg which is significantly less than there mid-season form (and that extra 10kg may be problematic on the run who knows).

 So the point of the test is number one to track progress over time.
 In order for something to be valid and truly track changes over time, variables that could affect the test results need to be accounted for.
-In other words, when you test in January and later in April: where you tested, on what bike, IN WHAT POSITION (I'll come back to this too), the shoes, fit of the bike, conditions in the room (heat in the house, the fan speed, fan placement), music or no music, what you ate in the 24 hours leading into the test, your training the days leading into the test, the list goes on and on, but basically everything from one test to the next needs to be identical.
-If you go into the January test fresh as a daisy and scored that 5.5, but then in April you feel dead tired from a massive training block and score 5, did you really get worse, or where you just too tired.
-If any variable is different from one test to the next, the test is meaningless and a total waste of 20 minutes spent in a world of hurt.
+In other words, when you test in January and later in April: where you tested, on what bike, IN WHAT POSITION (I'll come back to this too), conditions in the room (heat in the house, the fan speed, fan placement), music or no music, what you ate/drank (caffeine or no caffeine) leading into the test, your training the days leading into the test, the list goes on and on, but basically everything from one test to the next needs to be identical.
+If you go into the January test fresh as a daisy and scored that 5.5, but then in April you feel dead tired from a massive training block and score 5, did you really get worse, or were you just too tired.
+If any variable is different from one test to the next, the test is almost meaningless and a total waste of 20 minutes spent in a world of hurt.
 The athlete I mentioned earlier on social media had posted something saying they had bombed there FTP test because they were dead tired going into it after a long day of work, but it's okay cause they would test again in a month's time.
 If your going into a test, a test where the purpose is to completely empty the tank, with already an empty tank, what is the point of testing.
-If you go and do the test next month say maybe on a weekend where you haven't worked during the day, your feeling fresh, and you get 50 watts higher, did you improve?
+If you go and do the test next month say maybe on a weekend where you haven't worked during the day, you're feeling fresh, and you get 50 watts higher, did you improve?
 Maybe, but because the conditions were different from one test to the test, the result is meaningless, and you can't really draw any conclusions to whether your training from the last 4 weeks was good or not.
 If the first test was done dead tired, then guess what, for the next test to mean anything you also have to be dead tired.
 In other words, the first test was a waste of time when maybe a recovery spin, and then waiting another until another day to test when you feel fresh and ready to really get after it.

 Then there is the training you do going into the test, that needs to be similar for the test to really by a reliable source of insight into progress over time.
 While the 20 minute test is going to hurt no matter what, you can absolutely train yourself for the 20 minutes to make the results a little better on the day.
 So for example, in the weeks leading into a test you can do say 4x5minutes at 108% FTP on 1:30 rest, or 3x7 minutes at 105% on short rest, or 2x10 minutes, and more, and then smoke your FTP test because you've trained well for it.
-Essentially instead of training for the 70.3 distance or full ironman that your training for and using the test to track your progress towards those goals, you've trained for a 20 minute TT.
+Essentially instead of training for the 70.3 distance or full ironman that you're training for and using the test to track your progress towards those goals, you've trained for a 20 minute TT.
 But my question is, if in January you do that type of training leading into the test and you kill it, then in April as the first race of the season nears and your in a build phase, you begin doing more 70.3 race specific efforts of say 90 minutes at pace, or 2x1 hour at pace, you do the test and score the same or maybe worse, does that mean you are not in as good shape?
 I don't think so, I just think the training emphasis has shifted a little.
 So I think in order to make a test to carry a good amount insight throughout the season maybe the answer is to periodize your testing just like you periodize your training.
 So maybe when your in a phase of training where your doing lots of threshold/VO2 max type training using an 8-minute or 20 minute to track improvement over that training period.
 When your training shifts to more sweet spot/tempo efforts in a build phase, change the test to maybe a 1 hour TT, or maybe the max average power across say 3x45 minute intervals (2:15 of total effort so roughly 70.3 pace), or whatever mix does a good job of reflecting and testing the training emphasis.

 Another point on things is that a good test is not only one that is valid, it is specific to your goals/event.
-To my point earlier about positioning, if you do your FTP test in an upright climbing position on the bike, unless your planning on racing in that position, there is not point to the test.
+To my point earlier about positioning, if you do your FTP test in an upright climbing position on the bike, unless your planning on racing in that position, there is no point to the test.
 Because in addition to tracking improvement, an FTP test, is used to set your training zones.
 So say you score 400 watts (just to make math easy) on your 20 minute test, and that would mean for a 70.3 where you plan to hold 85% FTP (or something near that) you should aim for around 340W.
 However, most people can hold a higher power in the upright climbing position than in their aero position (just due to larger glute activity in upright position meaning more power).
-So if you held 400W in an upright position, and then on race day you want to hold 340W, well maybe in an aero position 340W is equivalent to 90% FTP if it was tested in that aero position, in which case good luck running off that.
-My point is, if your using FTP tests to set your training/racing zones the position you test in needs to be the same as the position you race in primarily.
+So if you held 400W in an upright position, and then on race day you want to hold 340W, well maybe in an aero position 340W is equivalent to 90-95% FTP if it was tested in that aero position, in which case good luck running off that.
+My point is, if you're using FTP tests to set your training/racing zones the position you test in needs to be the same as the position you race in primarily.
 You could always do two tests one upright, one aero if you want so that you have a rough idea of your training power zones in each position and that may come in handy if the course has some long steady climbs in it (such as Ironman 70.3 Worlds this year where there was a long roughly 15 minute climb).

 What about the mindset going into the test?
 For a test to really be accurate the effort level needs to be the same from test to test.
 The best way the effort can consistently be the same from one test to the next is if you going absolutely as hard as you can from start to finish (basically all out is all out and less subjective than going comfortably hard for example).
 Say your doing a swim test set where your doing 10x200 on say a 2:50 pace time.
 If going into the test you say to yourself something like my aim is to average 2:32 for each interval and you pace it perfectly and get 2:32 each and every time.
 A month down the road same test, 10x200 on 2:50, this time you say I'm going to aim for 2:30, again you amazingly got exactly 2:30 average.
 My question is do you know for sure that you improved from month 1's test, to month 2's test?
 Well, you don't know for sure, what if in month 1 you went a little harder threw out the pacing strategy and were able to average 2:28s.
 Having the 2:32 target actually was maybe below what you were capable of doing on that day.
 If your using the test to really assess did I get better or not, then I would discard any pacing strategy and you need to go all-out start to finish, and whatever the time is, is the time.
 Sure you can have a rough idea of where you should be so that for a 20 minute test on the bike for example your legs don't fill completely with lactate 5 minutes in and you need to stop, but what I'm saying is don't put a very specific number on it.
 It's why if I was doing a run test, I wouldn't do it on a treadmill, because you are preselecting the speed and who knows if you could have gone a little faster than the speed you selected.
 If I was doing a bike FTP test, I may set a very large range to score between but I wouldn't say something like I'm aiming for 336W, maybe saying something like anywhere from 330-350.